 Department Chair: Rodger Narloch

-Psychology is a discipline defined by the scientific study of behavior.
+Psychology is a discipline defined as the scientific study of behavior and mental precesses.
 Our curriculum provides students with the knowledge and skills necessary to investigate questions important to the human condition from a scientific perspective, emphasizing clear thinking, communication skills, and ethical judgment.
-In addition, we strive to foster the personal and professional growth of students in our department by offering extensive and varied opportunities for integrative experiential learning, including faculty/student collaborative research, teaching practica, service learning, and on- and off-campus internships.
+In addition, we strive to foster the personal and professional growth of students in our department by offering extensive and varied opportunities for integrative experiential learning, including faculty/student collaborative research, teaching practicum, service learning, and on- and off-campus internships.

 Required of all majors: 111, 221, 235;

 12 credits from: 320, 330, 331, 340, 350;

 4 credits from the following list of capstone courses: 392, 393, 396, 398, 399;

 Plus electives for a total of 44 psychology credits.

 The department recommends that 111, 221, and 235 be taken in sequence during the first and second years.
 These courses are prerequisites for full acceptance to the major.
 Also, all 300-level courses require 111.
 Many 300-level courses also require 221 and 235 as prerequisites.
 The psychology department also engages in a process of annual assessment in which all majors are expected to participate.

 All majors should obtain a copy of the Handbook for Psychology Students from their faculty advisor, another Psychology Department faculty member, or the department coordinator.
 The Handbook for Psychology Students is also distributed in PSYC 235.
 In addition, an electronic copy of the Handbook for Pstchology Students is available on the Psychology Department website.